sokhnarfall/planify/docs/CHECKLIST.md

 So, BE CREATIVE, and do interesting things!

+## Team mangement
+## Roles:

+Sokhna Fall
+- front end lead
+- plan manager - keeps an eye on the overall plan and keep the project tab/to-do list up to date
+- A project manager - keeps track of all the moving parts and make sure that everything that needs to happen is happening

+Kirsten
+- design lead
+- documentation manager - keeps the documentation in order and identify what is missing and needs to be documented

+Richard Okoro
+- back end lead
+- release manager - manages the packaging and release process for your prototype package

+Levi Harris
+- database lead
+- review manager - reviews pull requests and merge or reject them and manage the related discussions

 ## First steps

-1. Create a repository in your team using this template repo
+✅ Create a repository in your team using this template repo
-2. Choose a license and update the LICENSE file accordingly (default is GPL-3.0-or-later).
+- [ ] Choose a license and update the LICENSE file accordingly (default is GPL-3.0-or-later).
-3. Edit this CHECKLIST.md file and use it as the main location of your technical documentation with links out to other information contained under `/docs/`.
+✅ Edit this CHECKLIST.md file and use it as the main location of your technical documentation with links out to other information contained under `/docs/`.
-4. Create a `/docs/` directory for more elaborate documentation of your API, planning notes, etc.
-5. Make sure that all of your team members have access to the repository.
+✅ Create a `/docs/` directory for more elaborate documentation of your API, planning notes, etc.Make sure that all of your team members have access to the repository.
-6. Create a project under the **Projects** tab.
+✅ Create a project under the **Projects** tab.
 Use this to manage your planning.
-Create a To-do list, etc. Explore the tools available and user them to manage your project.
+Create a To-do list, etc. Explore the tools available and use them to manage your project.
-7. Assign team roles and include a listing of those roles in this CHECKLIST.md file or in another file under `/docs/`.
+✅ Assign team roles and include a listing of those roles in this CHECKLIST.md file or in another file under `/docs/`.
-8. Then put your entire development workflow in this repository.
+- [ ] Then put your entire development workflow in this repository.
-9. Assign ONE approver to maintain the package and merge pull requests.
+✅ Assign ONE approver to maintain the package and merge pull requests.
-10. Create **forks** to add basic structure, files, and to develop features.
+- [ ] Create **forks** to add basic structure, files, and to develop features.
 Be mindful to not run over each other's code.
-11. Use **Pull requests** to propose changes and incorporate them into your code from various team members.
+✅ Use **Pull requests** to propose changes and incorporate them into your code from various team members.
-12. Use **Issues** to identify and track bugs and also to communicate about various aspects of the project.
+✅ Use **Issues** to identify and track bugs and also to communicate about various aspects of the project.

-## Team mangement

-Plan to meet with your team ASAP.
-Talk through identifying roles within your team.

-Try to figure out what each of you are good at/enjoy doing and try to work out roles that incorporate that.

-Some basic roles you will want to consider:

-1. A review manager - someone to review pull requests and merge or reject them and manage the related discussions
-2. A plan manager - someone to keep an eye on the overall plan and keep the project tab/to-do list up to date
-3. A documentation manager - someone to keep the documentation in order and identify what is missing and needs to be documented
-4. A release manager - someone to manage the packaging and release process for your prototype package
-5. A project manager - someone keeping track of all the moving parts and make sure that everything that needs to happen is happening
-5. Roles for team members to take charge or different parts of the project.
-Possible roles:
-    1. Front end lead
-    2. Back end lead
-    3. Database lead
-    4. Design lead
-    5. Etc.

-You will notice that there are more roles than people in your group.
-That is because you will all be doing a hybrid job of managing a thing while working on other things.

 ## Next steps
 1. Brainstorm (no ideas are bad) and DOCUMENT the brainstorming.